maxamundsen/previous/src/docs/component-system.md

 This _also_ means that components are debuggable!
 When a component is rendered, all subsequent components down the tree are called, and written to the `writer`.

-Saral uses [Gomponents](https://www.gomponents.com/) for component building.
+Previous uses [Gomponents](https://www.gomponents.com/) for component building.
 Please refer to their documentation for detailed documentation.

 ## Component Construction